“Muuummmmmyyyyy, when do we get to feed the dolphins?” asked Lincoln. Again.

 After a busy few days, we spent our last day at the beach.
 It was time to jump the waves, build dams and laze on the white sand.
 It was an idyllic family day in the sun – the perfect end to a perfect weekend.

-Thanks so much to the PR team at Tangalooma for hosting us, and to all the staff that made our stay so special.
+Thanks so much to the PR team at Tangalooma Resort for hosting us, and to all the staff that made our stay so special.
 We had such a great time – we’re already planning our next visit.
-I feel very lucky to know that we’re living this close to such an idyllic location.
+I feel very lucky to know that we’re living this close to such a perfect island.

 If you missed my article in Australia and New Zealand magazine, you can read it here: Moreton Bay